 Take a trip to this unique region and you’ll discover a place so raw, so beautiful, and so different to anywhere you’ve seen before.

-Whether you’re in town for a weekend or planning to stay a while, here are some of the must-do activities and events to help get your holiday off to a great start.
+Whether you’re in town for a weekend or planning to explore the region for stay a while, here are some of the must-do activities and events to help get your holiday off to a great start.

 - Cage dive with one of the local operators and come face to face with a great white shark.